Home / Health & Wellness Articles / Addiction /

 Addiction and its treatment represent a serious challenge.

 Drug overdoses killed more than 70,000 Americans in 2019.
 Among those deaths, 69.5% involved a prescription or illicit opioid drug.
 This epidemic continues to spread and hits close to home – no matter where you live.
 “For the health and well-being of families and individuals of all ages, we have to break the cycle of addiction in which so many are caught,” says Michael Reynolds, Program Manager at Centerstone.

-Here are three important steps towards a life-changing and even generation-altering recovery:
+Here are three important steps toward recovery:

-Don’t Wait.
 The time to get help with addiction is now.
 Once a person takes the initial steps toward recovery efforts, it may take years for certain behaviors to feel entirely “normal” again.

-Trust the Process.
 You may have heard that “it often gets worse before it gets better” when fighting addiction.
 However, temporary discomfort from withdrawal surely pales in comparison to lasting sobriety.

 Recovery has many pathways, and they involve the same key components: trusting a sponsor, a counselor, a psychiatrist, and, for some, even a higher power.
 Whatever method you choose, believe in this wise decision you’ve made.

 We all know someone who’s been affected by addiction.
 At the same time, we also know those who have beat addiction as well.
 The time is now to take that first brave step into treatment.

 If you or someone you know are struggling with a substance use disorder, Centerstone is here to help.
 Call us at 1-877-HOPE123 (877-467-3123) or visit centerstoneconnect.org to get connected with care.